solana-foundation/developer-content/docs/intro/dev.md

 If you do not want to develop your programs locally, there's also the [online IDE Solana Playground](https://beta.solpg.io).
-Solana Playground allows you to write, deploy, and test programs on Solana.
+Solana Playground allows you to write, test, and deploy programs on Solana.
 You can get started with Solana Playground by
 [following our guide](https://solana.com/developers/guides/getstarted/hello-world-in-your-browser).